Toyota IFS Idler Arm Upgrades

 (**) The Pro-Forged idler arms generally have the larger 20mm dia. shaft, this is a good thing.
 We have seen some recent 102-0045 idler arms that have a crudely cast "L" in the housing plus a hole for a grease fitting and gray plastic bushings.
 Unfortunately, these models seem to have an 18mm dia. shaft vs. the 20mm shaft that the original 102-0045 arms had, so be sure to open up the arm to check the shaft diameter.
 There are also new versions with an upside down "L" and a grease fitting hole that do have a 20mm shaft.
 Here's a photo of the two

 The shafts on the ProForged arms are made of heat treated 4140 Cro-Moly steel for added strength.
 However, the inner diameter (ID) of the bushing seats in the "L" cast housing is a bit smaller than the FA5040 arm.
 Two options are to use a Dremel with a sanding drum or grinder wheel to remove a few thousandths of an inch from inside the housing until you can fit the bushing in place.
 Or we can custom machine the bronze bushings to fit that housing for an additional cost.
 See below for ordering options on bushings and idler arm kits.
 Now there also appears to be a new model of this arm that lacks the "L" in the casting, but instead has a threaded hole for a grease fitting where the "L" used to be.
 This arm housing has the same bushing seat ID at the original FA5040 arm and thus will accept the regular bronze bushings, although you may need to do a little touch up sanding on the ID of the arm housing to clean up any burrs.
 So you can order those or you can order our "Pro-Forged" bushing kit and specify you want the full size bushings and we'll add in a grease fitting that fits the hole in the arm housing.
 Or if you order one of our Pro-Forged arms, we'll make sure there's a grease fitting, which Pro-Forged sometimes omits.
 Unfortunately we can't guarantee which arm you'll get as they both have identical part numbers and what shows up in our latest shgipment is what we have to work with.
 If ordering a Pro-Forged arm from another supplier, best advice is to wait until you have it and then see if you have the "L" casting or the grease fitting hole before ordering bronze bushings.
 We are simply reporting the findings of our product research and trying to pass that on to our customers.
 Pro-Forged also lists a 102-0052 model arm for some model year trucks.
-That arm seems to be the same as the 102-0045 arm and the Pro-Forged bushings fit just fine.
+That arm seems to be almost the same as the 102-0045 arm and the Pro-Forged bushings fit just fine.
+There seems to be a slight length difference in the arms, with the later model year trucks having a slightly longer pitman arm that should match the slightly longer idler arm.
+That said, both idler arms will work with either the earlier or later model trucks / steering boxes / pitman arms, match them up if you want.
 Again, there seems to be 2 versions of both these models, one with the "L" on the outside of the housing and the other with the grease fitting hole on the outside and a faint "L" on the inside face of the casting.

 The bushings are built with an inside diameter (ID) of approx. 0.787" (20mm) and an outside diameter (OD) of 0.941" (~23.9mm) to fit over the idler arm shaft and inside the idler arm housing.
 The acid test is to measure the diameter of the shaft inside the idler arm, and you need to take it apart to do that.
 If you lack a micrometer or calipers to do that, wrap a piece of paper or masking tape around the shaft then slice that where it overlaps.
 Take that paper or tape off and measure the length, a 20mm shaft will measure just short of 63mm long, a 19.5mm shaft will measure just over 61mm long.
 You really can't tell from the outside of the arm what the inner shaft dimensions are.
 Why is that?
 Because all the aftermarket parts mfgs. have to more or less copy the OEM design as far as the bolt flange, angle, height and rough overall dimensions of the arm housing, because it needs to be a direct bolt-in replacement for the OEM arm.
 The only thing they can change are what's inside.
 Some mfgs. seem to "cheap" out and throw in a 19mm shaft with some thick bushings, others copy the OEM arm and use 19.5mm shaft and bushings.
 And finally a few mfgs. go up a size and use the 20mm shaft and bushings.
 As the saying goes, "you can't judge a book by it's cover".